Modern bank in Kuala Lumpur

 Comparison Table of Popular Banks (2026)

-Criteria Local Banks (Maybank/CIMB) Int.
-Banks (HSBC/Standard) Digital Banks (GX/Boost)
+Criterion Local Banks (Maybank/CIMB) International Banks (HSBC/Standard) Digital Banks (GX/Boost)

-ATM Network Excellent (Everywhere) Limited (Urban centers) Uses MEPS network (Fees)
+ATM network Excellent (everywhere) Limited (urban centres) Uses the MEPS network (fees apply)

-Ideal Target Employees & Long-term residents Key accounts & Globetrotters Freelancers & Daily spending
+Ideal for Employees & long-term residents High-net-worth clients & globetrotters Freelancers & everyday spending

 MEPS Network

-If you withdraw from an ATM of another bank, a 1 MYR fee applies.
-Check if your bank belongs to the same partnership network to avoid these fees.
+If you withdraw cash from another bank's ATM, a 1 MYR fee applies.
+Check whether your bank belongs to the same partner network to avoid these charges.

 Proof of Address

-If your lease isn't ready, a local phone bill (see plans) can sometimes serve as secondary justification.
+If your lease isn't ready yet, a local phone bill (see plans) can sometimes serve as secondary proof.

 SMS Alerts

-Always activate SMS or Push alerts for every transaction.
-Card fraud exists everywhere, and reactivity is your best defense.
+Always turn on SMS or push alerts for every transaction.
+Card fraud happens everywhere, and quick reaction is your best line of defence.

-Explicitly ask your employer for a "Bank Introduction Letter".
-It is the key that unlocks 90% of difficult files.
+Specifically ask your employer for a "Bank Introduction Letter".
+It is the key that unlocks 90% of tricky applications.

 Frequently Asked Questions (FAQ)